Skip to main content

 How we know the methods are real

 We run our own research program on the math behind the coach.
-Methods get validated against real data before they're allowed to make a claim about you.
+Methods are checked against bounded validation artifacts before they're allowed to support stronger copy.

 The principles we'll talk about: an evidence ladder that bounds what the system can say, individual-level error control so small samples don't produce false discoveries, and honest uncertainty intervals when the system makes a claim.
 Principles and constraints are public.
-The implementation recipes that compose them are the moat.
+The implementation recipes that compose them stay private.

 Why I built this